wayne391/symbolic-music-datasets/README.md

     - *duration*
     - *dislikes*

-The sample files can be obtained from the folder archive.
 The complete dataset can be downloaded form [here].

 ## Codes